On this page

 Animal testing for cosmetics is banned in the European Union.
 The ban includes:

 - animal testing for cosmetics;

 - animal testing for the ingredients of cosmetics;

 - trading in cosmetic products which have been tested on animals.

 Animal Tests Committee recommendation

-After your submitting a research plan, the Animal Tests Committee (dierexperimentencommissie, DEC) will consider your application.
-Only if the project has received their favourable opinion, CCD can issue a project license.
-NVWA checks whether you adhere to the rules during animal testing.
+Once you submit a research plan, the Animal Tests Committee (dierexperimentencommissie, DEC) will consider your application.
+If the committee issues a positive recommendation, the CCD will issue a project license.
+The NVWA checks whether you adhere to the rules during animal testing.

 You must send an annual report to NVWA regarding the animal tests you have carried out.
-You must report on the purpose of the test, the breed and number of laboratory animals used, the techniques employed and the extent to which the animals were subjected to stress.
+This report must state the purpose of the test, the breed and number of laboratory animals used, the techniques employed and the extent to which the animals were subjected to stress.